1755 Lisbon earthquake

-The 1755 Lisbon earthquake, also known as the Great Lisbon earthquake, hit Portugal, the Iberian Peninsula, and Northwest Africa on the morning of Saturday, 1 November, Feast of All Saints, at around 09:40 local time.
+The 1755 Lisbon earthquake, also known as the Great Lisbon earthquake, hit the Iberian Peninsula and Northwest Africa on the morning of Saturday, 1 November, Feast of All Saints, at around 09:40 local time.
 In combination with subsequent fires and a tsunami, the earthquake almost completely destroyed Lisbon and adjoining areas.
 Seismologists estimate the Lisbon earthquake had a magnitude of 7.7 or greater on the moment magnitude scale, with its epicenter in the Atlantic Ocean about 200 km west-southwest of Cape St. Vincent, a cape in the Algarve region, and about 290 km southwest of Lisbon.

-Chronologically, it was the third known large-scale earthquake to hit the city (following those of 1332 and 1531).
+Chronologically, it was the third known large-scale earthquake to hit the city (following those of 1356 and 1531).
 Estimates place the death toll in Lisbon around 30,000–40,000.
 A further 10,000 may have died in Morocco.

 The earthquake accentuated political tensions in Portugal and profoundly disrupted the Portuguese Empire.
 The event was widely discussed and dwelt upon by European Enlightenment philosophers, and inspired major developments in theodicy.
 As the first earthquake studied scientifically for its effects over a large area, it led to the birth of modern seismology and earthquake engineering.